LucasArkana/lunaryorn.github.io/index.md

 > A personal blog about Emacs and functional programming.

-Hello, I'm Sebastian Wiesner, software developer by occupation and by passion.
+Hello, I'm Sebastian Wiesner, software developer by occupation and passion.

+These days my passion is Scala, and I’m incredibly happy that I can use Scala professionally and make a living from my passion.
+It’s a great time to live as a Scala programmer.

+Before the beauty and elegance of functional programming was revealed to me, I was writing Python for almost a decade and made Windows applications with C# and WPF—which I still believe to be the best GUI framework in the world.
+Nowadays my language of choice—besides Scala—is Haskell, but I’ve also done a bit of OCaml, and occasionally take a curious look at Rust.

+My other passion is [Emacs][], the world’s best editor.
+I maintain [Flycheck][], a popular Emacs package for automatic syntax checking.

 You can find my open source work on [Github][], read my answers on [Stack Overflow][] and follow me on [Twitter][].

-I write Scala for a living and a couple of other languages for fun and a better world—mostly Haskell and Rust.
-I used to write Python for almost a decade, and created Windows GUI applications with WPF and C#.
-I’ve also done a bit of OCaml, and occasionally work on iOS Apps with Swift.
-I use [Emacs][] for most of this and maintain [Flycheck][], a popular Emacs package for automatic syntax checking.

 ## Posts ##